Lutz Bacher

-Lutz Bacher (21 September 1943 – 14 May 2019) was an artist closely associated with Berkeley, California since the 1970s, and who lived and worked in New York City from 2013 until her death.
+Lutz Bacher (21 September 1943 – 14 May 2019) was an American artist.
+She was a neo-Conceptualist closely associated with Berkeley, California since the 1970s, and who lived and worked in New York City from 2013 until her death.
 The name Lutz Bacher was a pseudonym, and the artist did not publicly reveal a former name.
 She was once considered a figure with "cult" status—known for being "legendary but elusive" in the California art scene.
 Since the early 2000s, her work increasingly gained mainstream recognition.

-Lutz Bacher was married to the astrophysicist Donald C. Backer for almost 40 years.
+Bacher was married to the astrophysicist Donald C. Backer for almost 40 years.